JuliBoii/CPP23/example/README.md

 ---

+## Running a Preset in the terminal

+- In cases where we are not using Visual Studio Code, like my current setup, we will not be able to automatically build using our preset
+    - Which we defined in our `CMakePresets.json` file
+    - We will ned to run our preset in the terminal

+- Before anything, we need to ensure that we are in the project location
+    - Meaning, your terminal is `cd` into the location of the project folder
+        - _In this case, the `example` folder_
+- To check your location (in Linux and MacOS), we type in the terminal:

+    ```commandline
+    % pwd
+    /Users/angelito/Documents/FleetProjectFiles/CPP23
+    ```

+- So we need to change into the example folder so we enter:
+    - Then we confirm we are in the correct directory `example/`

+    ```commandline
+    % cd example/
+    % pwd
+    /Users/angelito/Documents/FleetProjectFiles/CPP23/example
+    ```

+- Now, the process of using our presets is fairly straightfoward.
+- We can list the avaliable presets **_(If a CMakePresets.json file is present in directory)_**
+    - We enter:

+    ``` commandline
+    % cmake --list-presets
+    ```

+- We enter the following in the terminal when we know which preset we want to use:

+    ``` commandline
+    % cmake --preset <preset name> -S .
+    ```

+- We can also list the build presets (if they exist) that are avaliable to us:
+    - We enter:

+    ``` commandline
+    % cmake --list-presets=build
+    ```

+    - We need to take note that
+        - This command will not filter out options, we are not able to use
+- To build the project, we will be entering the following:

+    ``` commandline
+    % cmake --build --preset <build preset name>
+    ```

+- Now we are able to run our executable by navigating to it
+- In my case, I enter the following on my MacBook:

+    ``` commandline
+    % ./cmake-build/Darwin/macos-llvm-debug/Example
+    The values are 10 and 20
+    ```

+- Put all together it looks like the following:

+    ``` commandline
+    % cmake --preset macos-llvm-debug -S .
+    % cmake --build --preset build-macos-llvm-debug
+    % ./cmake-build/Darwin/macos-llvm-debug/Example
+    ```

+- For my Alpine enviornment on Docker it would look like:

+    ``` commandline
+    % cmake --preset linux-clang -S .
+    % cmake --build --preset linux-clang-debug --config Debug
+    % ./cmake-build/Linux/linux-clang/Debug/Example
+    ```

+---

 ## Don't want to use CMakePresets.json?

 ### Learning how to manually compile and build in the terminal with CMake